PsykickSam/Streamer/README.md

 # Streamer

 Video, Torrent, Audio streaming application.
 This application has features like video uploading and streaming, torrent video and audio downloading and streaming and music streaming.

+## Status

+* #### Currently fixing bugs and updating features [Some features may not work correctly]

 ## Features